germanattanasio/personalized-recommendations/README.md

 # Travel Concierge

-  The Travel Concierge app let you find the best place to take vacacions based on what you want to do.
-It uses Concept Insights to search for activities, Tradeoff Analytics to decide where to go and Question and Answer to answer questions about those places.
+  Travel Concierge is a tool that helps you find the best vacation spots to go to.
+This app uses three Watson:
+  * [Concept Insights](href="http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/concept-insights.html") searches for your relevant places.
+  * [Tradeoff Analytics](href="http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/tradeoff-analytics.html") helps decide which place is best.
+  * [Question and Answer](href="http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/question-answer.html") answers your questions about those places.

 Give it a try!
 Click the button below to fork into IBM DevOps Services and deploy your own copy of this application on Bluemix.